 Open 7:15 a.m. to sunset daily.
 Guided hikes are offered at 10 a.m. on Fridays, Saturdays, Sundays, and holidays.
 Note that no food or drinks (other than water) and no dogs or other pets are allowed.
 (Location: La Jolla)

-The historic Presidio Park overlooks Old Town San Diego and is the location of the original Mission Presidio.
-None of the original buildings remain, but the 40-acre park is home to panoramic views over the city, walking trails, and many places to picnic.
+The historic Presidio Park overlooks Old Town San Diego and is home to the original Mission Presidio.
+None of the original buildings remain, but the 40-acre park offers panoramic views of the city, walking trails, and numerous picnic areas.
 Open daily, 6 AM to 10 PM.
 (Location: Old Town)

-Mission Bay Park, just a few miles north of downtown San Diego at Mission Bay, consists of 27 miles of shoreline (19 miles of beaches) that 15 million people visit and enjoy every year.
+Mission Bay Park, just a few miles north of downtown San Diego, consists of 27 miles of shoreline (19 miles of beaches) that 15 million people visit and enjoy every year.
 It has boat docks and launches, bike paths, playgrounds, boat rental facilities, and more.

 Many things to do at Mission Bay are free, including the various playgrounds and trails that circle the bay.
-If you have a bike, put it in the car to enjoy a really lovely ride around the human-made park, which also encompasses some wetland natural habitats.
+If you have a bike, put it in the car and enjoy a lovely ride around the human-made park, which also encompasses some natural wetland habitats.
 Kite flying is another popular activity, too.
 (Location: Mission Beach / Pacific Beach)

 Located in downtown San Diego along the bay near Little Italy San Diego, Waterfront Park is perhaps best known for its interactive splash fountains and its extensive, family-friendly open spaces.
-Unfortunately, those fountains are currently shut off for maintenance and repair.
-Outdoor movies in the park and other free events are held here in summer.
+Unfortunately, those fountains are currently shut off for maintenance and repair, but they are seasonal and may be closed for maintenance at times.
+Outdoor movies in the park and other free events are held here in the summer.
 (Location: Downtown San Diego)

-Mission Trails Regional Park is a 7,200-acre open space preserve comprised mostly of rugged canyons and hills with some developed areas mixed in.
+Mission Trails Regional Park is a 7,200-acre open-space preserve composed mostly of rugged canyons and hills, with some developed areas mixed in.
 The Mission Trails Regional Park Visitor and Interpretive Center, located in the heart of the park, is just 10 miles from downtown San Diego.

 Go to walk, run, or bike the trails.
 Spot birds, native plants, and other wildlife.
-Camping is permitted as well thought reservations and fees apply.
+Camping is also permitted, although reservations are required and fees apply.
 (Location: between San Diego / Santee / La Mesa)

 Head over to Sunset Cliffs to, as the name implies, watch the sunset.
 It’s also a fantastic spot for photographs and walking the ocean-view trails for a little exercise at any time of day.
 (Location: Ocean Beach)